letitiatel/Snap-Doc-App/README.md

 4. Finalizing the List:

 - Once the list is accurate, users can review the extracted words and make any final adjustments.
-After confirming the list, users can proceed to convert the text into their desired format, such as PDF, DOCX, etc.
+After confirming the list, users can proceed to convert the text into PDF.

 5. User Interface and Experience: